West Bloomfield High School

-West Bloomfield High School is a public high school in West Bloomfield, Michigan.
+West Bloomfield High School is a public high school in West Bloomfield, Michigan, United States.
 The school is the only public high school in the West Bloomfield School District.
-The School Enrollment for the 2010-2011 school year is about 1900.
-West Bloomfield High School was previously located in the Abbott Middle School building, which opened on January 31, 1955 with an enrollment of 406.
-From fall 1968 through spring 1971, the school was temporarily located at the site of the current Orchard Lake Middle School.
+Enrollment for the 2010–2011 school year was about 1900.
+West Bloomfield High School was previously located in the Abbott Middle School building, which opened on January 31, 1955, with an enrollment of 406.
+From fall 1968 through spring 1971, the school was temporarily located at the site of the current West Bloomfield Middle School.
 The current building was built in 1971.
-West Bloomfield High School has begun to offer the Advanced Placement International Diploma to the classes of 2011 and beyond.
-In addition, it established additional Advanced Placement courses starting the 2010-2011 school year.
+West Bloomfield High School began offering the Advanced Placement International Diploma with the class of 2011.
+In addition, it established additional Advanced Placement courses starting the 2010–2011 school year.

-The school has been recognized by Newsweek magazine as being in the top 6% of U.S. public high schools.
+The school has been recognized by Newsweek as being in the top 6% of U.S. public high schools.

 Building

-In 1986, the district responded to growing enrollment by building a new high school.
+In 1971 the district responded to growing enrollment by building a new high school.
 The large, single-story building was designed in a U-shape around a courtyard that faced Orchard Lake Road.
-In the late 1990s, the courtyard was enclosed by a 2-story addition that gave the school its curved front facade.
+Linn Smith Associates was the architect.
+In the late 1990s, the courtyard was enclosed by a two-story addition that gave the school its curved front facade.
 In 2000, the media center was completely rebuilt with an emphasis on technology.
-Small additions have been built throughout the 2000s.
+Small additions were built throughout the 2000s.

-Between 1955 and 1966, WBHS was housed in the building that is now Abbott Middle School.
+Between 1955 and 1966, WBHS was housed in the building that is currently Roosevelt Elementary.

 Between fall 1967 and spring 1971, WBHS occupied the building that previously housed Orchard Lake Middle School.

 Instructional Project Design program

 The school is known for its Instructional Project Design course, based on the philosophy that students must be allowed a say in designing tools that they will use.
 The tools in question are internet forums and services created for a variety of educational and civic clients.
-The program is run by the University of Michigan's Flint, MI campus.
+The program is run by University of Michigan—Flint.

 The program was responsible for the creation of "Warren Easton in Exile," a noted website designed to virtually "rebuild" a high school in New Orleans that was shut down after being damaged by Hurricane Katrina in 2005.
 Former projects also include the Michigan Student Caucus (formerly the Michigan Youth Caucus), a partnership with the Michigan State House Special Commission on Civic Engagement.

-The 2006-2007 project for IPD is a project with the Trauma Burn Center at the University of Michigan Hospital in Ann Arbor.
-It focuses on five main areas: Entertainment, School Re-Entry, Communication, Hospital Resource Center and Education/Prevention.
-There are also plans to integrate the website with the Ann Arbor Hands-On Museum.
+The 2006–2007 project for IPD was a project with the Trauma Burn Center at the University of Michigan Hospital in Ann Arbor.
+It focuses on five main areas: entertainment, school re-entry, communication, hospital resource center, and education/prevention.
+There were also plans to integrate the website with the Ann Arbor Hands-On Museum.